BruttherJOE/l33th4ck3r_the_game/README.md

 ## Disclaimer
 I do not hold any liability or responsibility for any wannabe hackers that cause damage to property or infrastructure of any sort.

+  Do not attempt to DDOS anyone.
+This is against the law in most states and it will be easy for you to be caught.

+  I do not endorse any form of cyber attack.

 `copyright© bruttherjoe 2020`